Program Overview

 Note: A minimum grade of C is required in all courses applied to any area of emphasis in this major.

-Students planning to transfer to a four-year university are cautioned that this degree may not meet all of the lower division requirements for transfer into a particular major; however, through careful educational planning with a counselor, this degree would offer a solid foundation in the transfer process.
+Students planning to transfer to a four-year university are cautioned that this degree is not intended to meet all of the lower division requirements for transfer into a particular major; however, through careful educational planning with a counselor, this degree would offer a solid foundation in the transfer process.
 Students should consult with a counselor for specific information regarding their intended major at their target transfer institution.

-1. Complete Residency, Scholarship, Basic Compe-tency, Specific Area, and General Education require-ments for the Skyline College Associate Degree
+1. Complete Residency, Scholarship, General Education, and Graduation requirements for the Skyline College Associate Degree;

 This area of emphasis studies the systems and institutions human beings in various cultures develop to organize their lives in both individual and group settings.